quantiota/Universal-Language-Manifold/README.md

 - **Pentecost** — temporary restoration of direct manifold access

-Here is a **clean, professional “Contributions” section** written in the same style as the rest of your README.
-It fits perfectly under the “Included Papers” section.

-You can paste it directly into your repository.

----

 ## Contributions

 The Universal Language Manifold project is an interdisciplinary framework at the intersection of: